Skip to main content

 But at the same time, Trump is echoing the old neocons of the Bush administration, the same guys he shoved aside in his first campaign ten years ago.
 Blowing up the ayatollahs has been John Bolton’s wet dream for almost 50 years, and it surely pisses him off that the guy who finally gets to do it is a moron he’s been feuding with for most of the last decade.

 Remember when John McCain, that old Beach Boy, sang “Bomb-bomb-bomb-Iran?”
 If only he could see us now.
 A lot of those neocon warmongers are still around, their sordid pasts long since thoroughly sanitized.
-A lot of them became Never Trumpers, and a slew of those are now regulars on CNN and MSNOW: Bill Kristol, David Frum, Michael Steele, Tim Miller, and, yes, even Nicole Wallace, to name a few.
+A lot of them became Never Trumpers, and a slew of those are now regulars on CNN and MSNOW: Bill Kristol, David Frum, Steve Schmidt, Michael Steele, Tim Miller, and, yes, even Nicole Wallace, to name a few.
 Safe to say all these guys are just a touch conflicted this week.

 To the neocons, Iran was the holy grail, ever since the hostage crisis of 1977.
 They never could get at Iran, for a gazillion reasons, most of which are playing out as we speak.
 So they had to settle for Iraq and Afghanistan.
 They blundered us into two wars, both under false pretenses, with no purpose or endgame.
 They thought they could make a bunch of things go boom, then take the oil and run.
 Sound familiar?